radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 ## Google Directory

->**Note - The steps below provide general guidance and may not reflect the latest Google Directory interface.
-For more detailed configuration steps, refer to the Google Directory documentation.**
+>[!note] The steps below provide general guidance and may not reflect the latest Google Directory interface.
+For more detailed configuration steps, refer to the Google Directory documentation.

 To virtualize Google Directory, a Service Account on the domain must be set to enable the connection.